Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Januari 2025 11.29.11 UTC
+- WIB: Jumat, 17 Januari 2025 12.24.12 UTC
-- WITA: Jumat, 17 Januari 2025 12.29.11 UTC
+- WITA: Jumat, 17 Januari 2025 13.24.12 UTC
-- WIT: Jumat, 17 Januari 2025 13.29.11 UTC
+- WIT: Jumat, 17 Januari 2025 14.24.12 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: motivational
+Kategori: nature